grexai/unsupervised-microscopy-image-registration/README.md

 <br>
 #### Note
-Landmark_application under development for python annotation. landmark_feature branch
+Landmark_application under development for python annotation.
+This application is designed to replace matlab's control point selection tool.
+Check it out on landmark_feature branch

-For /SuperPoint, /RegistrationPipelineInference, U-Net and ContrastiveUnpairedTranslation create a different virtial enviroment using the requirements in their folder.
+For /SuperPoint, /SuperCUT, /U-Net and /ContrastiveUnpairedTranslation

+It is suggested to create a different virtial enviroment using the requirements in their folder.
 These subrepositories has their own README.md

 ## Unaligned datset preprocessing for training

-1. Data should be partitioned partition_paired_dataset.
+1. Data should be partitioned partition_paired_dataset.py.
 This will split the data  into train and test (80-20%  of the images).
 2. With matlab scale_annotated.m script to generate warped images that will be on the same scale as the fixed images.
 3. create_unaligned_datapairs.py will center crop the warped and the fixed images.
 4. The generated images can be forwared to Contrastive Unparied training.